redhat-performance/jetlag/docs/deploy-sno-quickstart.md

 ### Bastion node vars

-The bastion node is usually the first node in an allocation.
+By default, Jetlag will choose the first node in an allocation as the bastion node.

 Set `smcipmitool_url` to the location of the Supermicro SMCIPMITool binary.
 Since you must accept a EULA in order to download, it is suggested to download the file and place it onto a local http server, that is accessible to your laptop or deployment machine.
 You can then always reference that URL.
 Alternatively, you can download it to the `ansible/` directory of your jetlag repo clone and rename the file to `smcipmitool.tar.gz`.
 You can find the file [here](https://www.supermicro.com/SwDownload/SwSelect_Free.aspx?cat=IPMI).